-Anabah Surgical and Medical Centre
+Anabah Surgical and Paediatric Centre

 EMERGENCY’s first medical facility in Afghanistan was in Anabah.

-An ambulance service connects the Surgical and Medical Centre in Anabah to a network of First Aid Posts (FAPs) and Primary Health Clinics (PHCs), opened by EMERGENCY in the Panjshir Valley and in the neighbouring provinces of Kapisa, Parwan, Badakhshan and on the Salang Pass.
+An ambulance service connects the Surgical and Paediatric Centre in Anabah to a network of 18 First Aid Posts (FAPs) and Primary Health Clinics (PHCs), opened by EMERGENCY in the Panjshir Valley and in the neighboring provinces of Kapisa, Parwan, Badakhshan, and on the Salang Pass.
 The staff in our FAPs stabilize patients and, if required, arrange onward transportation to Anabah for further treatment.
 This wider network of services ensures access to first aid for those in more isolated regions; cut off for much of the year by snow and a lack of decent road infrastructure.

 Location: Anabah, Panjshir Valley